HydroServ - Vulnerability of Hydrological Ecosystem Services

 Land use and climate change are often considered to significantly impact hydrological attributes.
 While several authors have focused on understanding the processes of land cover and runoff generation or sediment, the impact of land use change on main HES such as flood and erosion protection has only recently received substantial attention.

-Ecohydrological modelling: development of a mechanistic tool appropriate for mimicking catchment's hydrological response to land-use changes and climate variability.
+The Chair was responsible for the ecohydrological modelling project task, and more specifically, for the development of a mechanistic tool appropriate for mimicking the hydrological response of catchments to land-use changes and climate variability.

 JavaScript has been disabled in your browser